-The reasons for divorce can be many, and varied, but they must boil down into what the court considers to be adequate legal grounds.
-Basically, you’re obligated to prove the irretrievable breakdown of your marriage, and it must fall into legally defined categories.
+The reasons for divorce can be many, and varied, but they must boil down to what the court considers to be adequate legal grounds.
+You’re obligated to prove the irretrievable breakdown of your marriage, and it must fall into legally defined categories.

 Common Grounds for At-Fault Divorces

 The legal reasons for divorce can vary by state, but below are some of the most generally accepted grounds to file for at-fault divorce:

 - Adultery or cheating

 - Mental incapacity at the time of marriage